An exceptional group of prints is just one of the permanent collections in the renovated Cleveland Museum of Art.

-In the same University Circle neighborhood, the Cleveland Botanical Garden is an urban escape.
+In the same University Circle neighborhood, the Cleveland Botanical Garden is 10 acres of urban escape.

-Two miles to the west, busy Tommy’s serves inventive vegan and vegetarian fare—the milk shakes alone are worth the stop.
+Two miles to the east, busy Tommy’s serves inventive vegan and vegetarian fare—the milk shakes alone are worth the stop.

 Downtown’s vibrant East 4th Street entertainment district contains Michael Symon’s premier meat-and-potatoes restaurant, Lola Bistro, and rockin’ nightlife.

-During the summer, listen to Cleveland Orchestra alfresco at Blossom Music Center.
+During the summer, listen to Cleveland Orchestra alfresco at Blossom Music Center in Cuyahoga Falls.

 Cleveland Airport Marriott (from $99) shatters airport hotel stereotypes with its hardwood floors in the room entrances, super-soft king beds, and locally sourced small plates and salads at Amp 150 restaurant.